csbernath/DataCommander/README.md

 Data Commander is a front-end for SQL and other databases.
 The program has a plugin architecture for adding arbitrary data providers.

+## How to build executable from source code
+Open <git repository>\DataCommander\DataCommander.sln in Visual Studio 2017.
+Build the solution.
-Special features of Data Commander
+## Special features of Data Commander
 Feature|Data Commander|SQL Server Management Studio v17.6
 ---|---|---
 Audit: log commands to file|Yes|No